gmflau/Retail-Book-Demo/README.md

-# Solr Amazon Book Demo
+# Solr Retail Book Demo
 This is a quick and dirty demo to get you started with DSE Search.
 With this dataset, you can run geospatial searches, joins, text searches, and faceted searches.